George Eyre: Family and early life

-George Eyre was born the fourth and youngest son of politician Anthony Eyre, who had represented the constituency of Boroughbridge in a number of parliaments, and his wife, Judith Letitia.
+George Eyre was born the fourth and youngest son of politician Anthony Eyre, who had represented the constituency of Boroughbridge in a number of parliaments, and his wife, Judith Laetitia Bury.
 George's elder brother, Anthony Hardolph Eyre, also entered politics and represented Nottinghamshire during the 1800s.
 George attended Harrow School and after spending several months at an academy in Chelsea, entered the navy in 1782.
 His first ship was the 44-gun HMS Resistance, under the command of Captain James King.
 They went out to Jamaica escorting a convoy, and remained in the area for the rest of the American War of Independence.

 On 2 March 1783, while sailing in company with HMS Duguay Trouin, two ships were discovered anchored in Turks Island passage.
 On being spotted the two ships cut their cables and stood to the southwest, upon which Resistance promptly gave chase.
 The rearmost ship, carrying 20 guns, sprang her main topmast, and surrendered after Resistance came up and fired a broadside.
 She then gave chase to the other, carrying 28 guns, and after enduring fire from her stern chasers, came alongside and the Frenchman promptly surrendered.
 The ships were discovered to be two transports that had taken troops to Turks Island, garrisoning it with 530 men.
 One of the ships, the 28-gun Coquette was commanded by the Marquis de Grasse, nephew of the Comte de Grasse.
 One or two days later Resistance fell in with a small squadron under Captain Horatio Nelson, consisting of HMS Albemarle, HMS Tartar, HMS Drake and the armed ship Barrington.
 Nelson decided to attack the recently garrisoned Turks Island, and 250 men were landed under the cover of supporting fire from the ships.
 The French were found to be heavily entrenched, and the British withdrew after being unable to dislodge them.

 With the end of the war Eyre returned to England with King aboard HMS Diamond, but soon rejoined the Resistance and went out to Halifax to join Sir Charles Douglas.
 As Douglas' flagship spent most of her time in port, Eyre was sent out to cruise on other ships, including HMS Mercury under Captain Stanhope, and HMS Atalanta under Captain Thomas Foley.
 Eyre returned to Britain with Resistance in 1786, and the following year joined the 44-gun HMS Adventure under Captain Francis Parry.
 Parry went out as commodore to Guinea, but ill-health obliged him to resign his command, and Eyre went to Newfoundland aboard Captain Trigge's HMS Nautilus.
 Eyre joined Admiral Lord Howe's flagship HMS Queen Charlotte during the Spanish Armament, and in November 1790 was promoted to lieutenant.
 He then joined HMS Scipio under Captain Edward Thornbrough, and after Scipio was paid off, HMS Aquilon under Captain Robert Stopford, in which he sailed to the Mediterranean.